-Pharmaceutical product safety lawyers at the Beasley Allen law firm have filed a federal class action lawsuit on behalf of consumers who bought recalled benzene-tainted sunscreen products made by Johnson & Johnson subsidiaries Neutrogena and Aveeno.
+Pharmaceutical product safety lawyers at the Beasley Allen law firm have filed a federal class action lawsuit on behalf of consumers who bought recalled benzene in sunscreen products made by Johnson & Johnson subsidiaries Neutrogena and Aveeno.

 The lawsuit seeks an injunction and damages on behalf of consumers who purchased a range of Neutrogena and Aveeno sun care products.
 An analysis by independent lab Valisure found alarming concentrations of benzene in at least 78 sun care products made by Neutrogena, CVS Health, Banana Boat and other manufacturers.